Logging messages can help you debug load tests.

 - Track a variable value during the test execution.
 Instead, use the Trend metric.

 However, you also should not rely on logging to interpret or analyze the performance of your system.

 For this reason, the cloud logs have some limitations:

 - The logs are deleted three days after the test execution.

 - The number of log lines is limited to 10 messages per second per server.
 If this limit is exceeded, k6 shows a warning with the number of discarded log lines.

 k6 aims to have a consistent experience when running local and cloud tests.

-k6 cloud), k6 will print cloud logs on the standard output as it does with your local tests.
+When running cloud tests with the CLI (k6 cloud), k6 prints cloud logs on standard output, like it would with your local tests.